MLOps-essi-upc/taed2-ML-Alphas/README.md

 #### Training Procedure
 First, a GPU is recommended for faster training.

 The model can be configured by modifying the variables *num_classes*, *num_epochs*, *batch_size*, and *learning_rate*.
-By defaul, the model is trained with the Stochastic Gradient Descent with Momentum optimizer and with the Cross Entropy Loss.
+By default, the model is trained with the Stochastic Gradient Descent with Momentum optimizer and with the Cross Entropy Loss.

 #### Hyperparameters